 There is only one producer.
 The producer sends the event live and also finishes the event.

 The producer controls the live event, taking responsibility for ensuring the correct content and format is being presented at the right times to the audience.
-The producer can share their own video or screen share, as well as video and content from the presenters.
+The producer can share their own audio, video or screen share, as well as video and content from the presenters.
+If the producer is not taking part then it's good practice for them to mute their microphone.

 Presenters in Teams Live Events